Xiang'er: Precepts

 The Xiang'er reveals a great deal about early Celestial Master thought and practice.
 In particular, the text offers advice to individuals and to society as a whole.

-In terms of individual advice, the Xiang'er, like the rest of Daoism, discusses ways in which a person could gain immortality.
+In terms of individual advice, the Xiang'er, like many later strands of Daoism, discusses ways in which a person could gain immortality (importantly, immortality is not a significant topic in the Daodejing itself).
 According to the Xiang'er, the body was inhabited by spirits that survive in the presence of qi.
 In order to attain immortality, a person had to preserve and nourish these internal spirits.
 Presumably these spirits could be nurtured through meditation, but the Xiang'er offers very little guidance on what type of meditation one should practice.
 The Xiang'er also looks down upon Daoist sexual practices, and urges its readers not to practice them.

 While aimed at a wide and demotic audience, the Xiang'er also contains advice that could be used for rulers.
 These rulers were encouraged to remake society on the model of the Daoism.
 Such a society would not be based on desire for wealth and fame, but on the fear and the respect of heaven.
 Hopefully, when people learn to be respectful and fearful towards heaven, they will act morally.